Where to Buy

 GBM Assessment (Score: 6.5/10)

-Composed in the years leading up to the First World War, Jean-Christophe captured the cultural richness and political tensions of a Europe on the brink of catastrophe.
+The work was written in the years leading up to the First World War, Jean-Christophe captured the cultural richness and political tensions of a Europe on the brink of catastrophe.
 Rolland's outspoken pacifism during the war made him a controversial figure in France, yet his vision of art as a bridge between nations proved deeply influential, inspiring not only European intellectuals but also Gandhi's developing philosophy of nonviolent resistance.

 Awards & Adaptations